-- Feature links: sub-accounts with permissions can view feature descriptions and links by clicking the triangle icon to the left of each guide item.
+- Feature links: sub-accounts with permissions can view feature descriptions and links by clicking the triangle icon on the left of each guide item.
 The following figure shows the security guide module the root account sees.

-The root account user can click Bind MFA Device below the detailed description to enter Security Settings.
+The root account user can click Bind MFA device below the detailed description to enter Security Settings.
 For detailed directions, please see:

 The root account user can click Enable Account Protection below the detailed description to enter Security Settings.
 For detailed directions, please see:

-Types of sub-account include sub-users, collaborators, and message recipients.
+Sub-accounts include sub-users, collaborators, and message recipients.
 You can create sub-accounts with different responsibilities to assist you according to your business needs.

 An authorized user can click Create User below the detailed description to create a user.
 For detailed directions, please see: